sbhumi/490TermProject/README.md

-CS 490 Python Deep Learning Term Project:
+# CS 490 Python Deep Learning Term Project:

 By:

-Swetha Bhumireddy
+- Swetha Bhumireddy

-James Ta
+- Christian Chapman

-Bryan Richlinski
+- Bryan Richlinski

-Christian Chapman
+- James Ta

 This is the final project for CS 490 Python Deep Learning, in which we implement a deep learning network for detecting signs of Alzheimers in MRI brain scans.